ervilis/django-rest-framework-cache/README.md

 # Configuration

-To the cache successfuly work you must configure the Django CACHES setting.
+To the cache successfully work you must configure the Django CACHES setting.
 We recomend that you take a look on Django cache docs here [https://docs.djangoproject.com/en/1.9/topics/cache/](https://docs.djangoproject.com/en/1.9/topics/cache/#setting-up-the-cache)

 ## Using cache backend different of the default